 Crozon Morgat PWA World Cup

-With the forecast not looking too promising for tomorrow a tow-in session has been arranged to keep the crowds entertained.
-The skippers’ meeting for which has been called for 10:30am — followed by a first possible start at 11am.
+Unfortunately the forecast still doesn’t look too promising for tomorrow, so it is likely that the tow-in final will take centre stage.
+The skippers’ meeting for the main contest will be at 10:30am, before the tow-in skippers’ meeting at 1pm.
+If the conditions are not suitable as expected then the tow-in final will begin at 2pm.
 Make sure you tune into www.pwaworldtour.com to stay up to date with all of the latest news and action via the PWA live stream and live ticker.